 - A. The Race Committee should monitor local weather reports to determine expected weather conditions.
-Marine forecast information can be obtained from internet weather sites, the newspapers and the Marine Weather Channels.
-Thunderstorms are of particular interest as are any weather watches or warnings. - B. As weather reports are frequently inaccurate, the Race Committee should establish the course based on the conditions as they exist on the water rather than forecast conditions.
+Marine forecast information can be obtained from internet weather sites, the newspapers, and the marine weather channels.
+Thunderstorms are of particular concern as are any weather watches or warnings. - B. As weather reports are frequently inaccurate or change quickly, the Race Committee should establish the course based on the conditions as they exist on the water rather than forecast conditions.